 Stimuli.
 Stimuli are presented in Table 1 with totals, percentages, means (standard deviations), and minimum/maximum values (and online under Stimuli Frequency Table).
 Naturally, the publication of word norms was over half the dataset (50.55%), which has quite a large range of quantity of stimuli from only ten words to a large corpus of over 500 million words.
 Other types of word stimuli also appear commonly in the stimuli set such as categories, letters, and word pairs.
 Because linguistic data was of interest to this publication, we selected publications based on words, and plotted the number of stimuli presented in the paper to examine big data developments.
 These data were broken down by set size in Figure 3.
 The upper left hand quadrant shows all stimuli across years, and the big data publications stand out in the last fifteen years of publications.
 This data was then further broken down into small datasets (<1,000 stimuli; upper right quadrant), medium datasets (1,000 – 500,000 stimuli; bottom left quadrant), and large datasets (500,000 + although there is a large jump between medium and large as most data is either half million or less or a million or more; bottom right quadrant).
 The small dataset graph shows that these publications are common across time, while the bottom two quadrants are more telling for the megastudies trend investigation.
 As with languages and tags (below), we see an increase in the number of medium and very large datasets across the years (the lone outlier in the large dataset is the Brown Corpus, Kucera & Francis, 1967).

 Languages.
 The variety and number of languages for stimuli provided an encouraging picture of the growth and diversity of psycholinguistic stimuli, as seen in Table 2.
 Many articles include multiple languages (4.10%), as well as the inclusion of both Portuguese (1.78%) and Spanish (6.60%), French (5.70%), and even a small number of articles in Greek (0.89%).
-To examine trend, the English only articles were filtered out of the dataset since they were the majority of publications (63.99%), and were published across all years present in this data.
+To examine trends, the English only articles were filtered out of the dataset since they were the majority of publications (63.99%), and were published across all years present in this data.
 More than half of the papers with multiple languages have been published since 2010 (56.52%).
 Additionally, the last ten years have seen an explosion of publications in non-English languages (134 publications, 74.81%) with nearly double the number in 2013 (16) than 2012 (9).

 Tags.
-Table 3 displays the number, percentages, correlations, and descriptions of tags (also found online under Tag Frequency Table with N and % values based on any updated numbers).
+Table 3 displays the number, percentages, correlations of tags across (with?) year, and descriptions of tags (also found online under Tag Frequency Table with N and % values based on any updated numbers).
 Undoubtedly, these tags represent changes in terminology over time, and some could be combined or recoined.
 However, even if low frequency (N < 10; fourteen tags) tags are excluded, thirty-five different tags were used to describe the types of psycholinguistic data.
 Many of these tags can be considered individual research areas, and the sizeable number of different options indicates how complex and diverse the field has become since the publication of free association norms in 1910 (Kent & Rosanoff association norms).